Faetu/Faetu.github.io/_posts/2024-08-11-blockroom.md

 ![first username light](/assets/images/blockroom/first_username_light.png){: .light .shadow .w-75}
 ![first username dark](/assets/images/blockroom/first_username_dark.png){: .dark .shadow .w-75}

 At this moment all should know, that we are working with a windows machine.
 Better say, with a tcpdump of a windows machine.
 So you should be familier with ntlm.
-If not, read this [article about NTLMv2](https://book.hacktricks.xyz/windows-hardening/ntlm) and/or do the [WIndows Fundamentaks](https://tryhackme.com/module/windows-fundamentals) + [Windows Exploitation Basics](https://tryhackme.com/module/hacking-windows-1) learning module on [TryHackMe](https://tryhackme.com).
+If not, read this [article about NTLMv2](https://book.hacktricks.xyz/windows-hardening/ntlm) and/or do the [Windows Fundamentaks](https://tryhackme.com/module/windows-fundamentals) + [Windows Exploitation Basics](https://tryhackme.com/module/hacking-windows-1) learning module on [TryHackMe](https://tryhackme.com).

 ## 2. What is the password of the user in question 1?